Poitrin/musicsheets/README.md

 Click on `Credentials` (on the left), then the button `Create credentials > OAuth-Client-ID`.
 You'll need to enter a product name for the OAuth consent screen, if necessary.

 Choose `Web application` as the application type and enter a name.
 Add `http://localhost:4200` to the list of authorized JavaScript sources.
 In production, add your own domain.
-Otherwise, you'll receive a `redirect_uri_mismatch` error.
+Otherwise, you'll receive a `redirect_uri_mismatch` error when you try to log in.
 It will take a while until the source is updated.
 Copy the `clientId` and update the property in the environment files.

 In order to avoid the "The caller does not have permission" error, make sure that your Console project is connected to the GAS.
 You can check this in the GAS editor, under `Resources > Developers Console Project...`

 Every user who connects to the application the first time will have to confirm the needed permissions (show e-mail address, show basic profile information, etc.).
 In case you want to remove the permissions you gave, open the [Google Permissions Page](https://security.google.com/settings/security/permissions).

+## Testing
+### API testing with Postman
+I decided to use [Postman](https://www.getpostman.com) to call and test the GAS API.

+[Import the _Collection_](https://www.getpostman.com/docs/collections) and [the _Environment variables_](https://www.getpostman.com/docs/environments) from the corresponding files in `test/gas/`.

+Next, update your environment variables by inserting the corresponding values (`scriptId`, `sheetsFolderId`, etc.).
+In order to get the `accessToken` value, you'll need to [authenticate via Postman](https://www.getpostman.com/docs/helpers) and insert the `access_token` as the corresponding environment variable.

+Unfortunately, Postman will need a new access token after 60 minutes.
+(I haven't found a way to use a refresh token and get a new access token via Postman.)

+Please keep in mind that the tests depend on each other, so they have to be executed in the following order:

+* Insert 8 sheet music files in your sheets folder.
+* `GET /sheets`
+  Test makes sure that 8 sheets are available.
+* `PUT /sheets/:id {tags: [...]}`
+  Test makes sure that the first sheet's tags have been updated.
+* `POST /setlists {...}`
+  Test makes sure that the created setlist has 3 sheets.
+* `GET /setlists`
+  Test makes sure that 1 setlist is available.
+* `PUT /setlists/:id {...}`
+  Test makes sure that the setlist has 5 sheets now.
+* `DELETE /setlists/:id`

 ## Using _angular-cli_
 ### Code scaffolding